nubisproject/nubis-builder/README.md

 Built in Go, it's a simple .zip file to download with static binaries in it.
 No dependencies or installation pain.
 Simply follow the instruction [here](https://www.packer.io/downloads.html).

 #### Librarian Puppet
 Librarian puppet is only necessary if you will be building base images.
-If you do not know what I am talking about than this step is unnecessayr for you.
+If you do not know what I am talking about than this step is unnecessary for you.

 To install [librarian-puppet](https://github.com/rodjek/librarian-puppet) follow the instructions [here](https://github.com/rodjek/librarian-puppet#how-to-use).